<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=376199849502136&amp;ev=PageView&amp;noscript=1">

 The Minneapolis ReStore storefront.

 Think of the items you see at big-box home improvement stores.
-To expedite your fall cleanup, here are the types of newer items Restore prefers:
+To expedite your fall cleanup, here are the types of newer items ReStore prefers:

 • Appliances (refrigerators, freezers, stoves, vent hoods, washers, and dryers less than 10 years old)